MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 The purpose of this contrived example is to demonstrate how the streaming analytics ecosystem can work together 🤝

 Each technology has been picked for a particular purpose, but each one could be replaced with an alternative.
 [Kafka](https://kafka.apache.org/) could replace Redpanda.
 [Flink](https://flink.apache.org/), [Pinot](https://pinot.apache.org/), or [Bytewax](https://www.bytewax.io/) could stand in for Materialize.
 You may also want to use a feature store such as [Feast](https://www.tecton.ai/feast/) if that floats your boat.
 Redis could be replaced with any other storage backend, or even a dedicated model store like [MLflow](https://www.mlflow.org/docs/latest/model-registry.html).
-A tool other than Metabase could be used for visual monitoring.
+Any other dashboarding tool other than Streamlit could be used for visual monitoring.

 ## Architecture